Yale-BIM/f21-assignments/assignment-5/README.md

 Your deliverables for this part of the assignment are:

-1. All relevant code (ROS packages, configuration files, etc.), which should be included in your repository within the assignment-5 folder.
+1. All relevant code (ROS packages, configuration files, etc.), which should be committed and pushed to your repository within the assignment-5 folder.
 2. An explanation in your report of the system that you implemented for the robot, and how it should be run by the course instructors.
 3. A short mp4 video that demonstrates your system reacting to different number of face detections.
 You can use [HandBrake](https://handbrake.fr/) to make your video small and convert it to mp4.
 Submit your video through Canvas.